sidemt/100-days-of-code/log.md

 ### Day 6: August 27, 2018

 **Today's Progress:**
--Image upload function
+- Image upload function
--Force cache the uploaded image so that the user needs to hard refresh the browser to see the new image
+- Force cache the uploaded image so that the user needs to hard refresh the browser to see the new image

 **Thoughts:**
 I completed implementing all the features I wanted.